adamokasha/docker-react-blog/README.md

 ## About

 React Redux Blog and API are two repos joined into one in this repository using docker.
+The db is mongo using a docker image.

 ### [Link to React-Redux Blog](https://github.com/adamokasha/react-redux-blog)